Women's Golf Association of Western NY

 The assigned officer will assist the Club Rep who will make the pairings by index, be the contact for her host Club Professional, and advise as to handicap adjustments if required.† See the Index Conversion Chart.† (The applicable handicap percentages are listed on the entry forms.)† Pairings are to be made only based on handicap, except that we do try to mix Rochester and Buffalo players.† No players can request special pairings or change pairings once made.† Players who are accepted to enter after the pairings have been made shall be placed in the field as determined by the Club Pro.†

-We encourage playing the normal Ladiesí tees for each host course.† There will be an event outline in every event binder.† The Rep should give a copy of this event outline to the Club Pro to incorporate into the Rules handout for the event.† USGA rules govern all play.† Local rules are to be established by the host course before play.† The maximum number of handicap strokes allowed in any tournament is the number of strokes allowed for the event based on an index of 28.4, but at no time should a player receive more than one stroke on a par 3.
+We encourage playing the normal Ladiesí tees (ie, ladies day or league tees) for each host course.† There will be an event outline in every event binder.† The Rep should give a copy of this event outline to the Club Pro to incorporate into the Rules handout for the event.† USGA rules govern all play.† Local rules are to be established by the host course before play.† The maximum number of handicap strokes allowed in any tournament is the number of strokes allowed for the event based on an index of 28.4, but at no time should a player receive more than one stroke on a par 3.

 The Assigned Officer will assist the Club Rep and Club Pro with setting up the flights and the prize allocation.† After the golf ends, our ladies are anxious to eat and get to the Pro Shop to spend their winnings.† To help make this process more efficient, we ask that the Club Pro have all of the prize gift certificates made out before we arrive that day listing the prize won and the amount.† If the Pro Shop needs to add names to the gift certificates, this can be done quickly after the scores are all calculated and reviewed.† We prefer that no names be listed on the gift certificates so handing out the prizes can be done faster.† Each of our events will have a prize chart that will list each flight, place and prize amount.† The Pro can just fill in that chart and make copies for each table, the Rep, the treasurer and the president.
 This will help make our events run smoother and faster.† The president and Rep will assist the Club Pro in handing out the gift certificates as soon as possible.† Note: gift certificates are only valid at the host Pro Shop and must be redeemed by October 31st of that year or such later date as determined by the Club Pro.